 Adult learners are complex.
 Applying brain science can help you to explain, predict and influence their behavior.

 Employees can be quite complex when it comes to how they approach learning in the workplace.
-They have all sorts of motivations and can make surprising decisions based on various influences, all of which can make it especially difficult for organizations to affect behavior change.
+They have all sorts of motivations and can make surprising decisions based on various influences, all of which can make it especially difficult for organisations to affect behaviour change.

-Behavioral economics applies psychology, neuroscience and microeconomic theory to the study of individuals’ and institution’s economic decisions.
-If we view learning as an investment of the learner’s time, then behavioral economics can help an organization’s learning leaders explain and predict learner behavior.
+Behavioural economics applies psychology, neuroscience and microeconomic theory to the study of individuals’ and institution’s economic decisions.
+If we view learning as an investment of the learner’s time, then behavioural economics can help an organisation’s learning leaders explain and predict learner behaviour.
 The salacious secret behind it is that people, on average, aren’t great at making decisions.
-Behavioral economics focuses on why people make the decisions that they do.
-It uses variants of traditional economic assumptions—often with psychological motivation—to explain and predict people’s behavior by understanding their thought processes, which includes their internal biases and how they ultimately influence their decision-making.
+Behavioural economics focuses on why people make the decisions that they do.
+It uses variants of traditional economic assumptions—often with psychological motivation—to explain and predict people’s behaviour by understanding their thought processes, which includes their internal biases and how they ultimately influence their decision-making.

-How does behavioral economics apply to learning and development?
+How does behavioural economics apply to learning and development?

-When you get right down to it, corporate learning is frequently about influencing behavior change.
-Behavioral economists are interested in studying how people think about the decisions they make, often by bringing to light what may be subconsciously influencing people’s choices.
-Learning leaders can benefit from understanding these motivations so that they can affect behavior change in their organizations.
+When you get right down to it, corporate learning is frequently about influencing behaviour change.
+Behavioural economists are interested in studying how people think about the decisions they make, often by bringing to light what may be subconsciously influencing people’s choices.
+Learning leaders can benefit from understanding these motivations so that they can affect behaviour change in their organisations.

 In his book, Thinking, Fast and Slow, Kahneman identified two types of thinking that can help in that endeavor:

 - Involves the mental processes that read emotions and handle automatic skills.

 - It’s fast, automatic, frequent, emotional, stereotypic and subconscious.

 - Example of System 1 thinking: seeing that an object is at a greater distance than another.